gopinathl/Number-Plate-Detection/README.md

    For paddleOCR gpu version, refer https://www.paddlepaddle.org.cn/install/quick

 ## Running application

+The object detection model is deployed in tf-serve within a docker container.

 Setup the environment and run the following command:
 ```bash
 python3 app.py